Clubs & Collectives

 academic@sunscad.org

 We are a student-run collective that focuses on topics and initiatives that are relevant to the queer community.
-As a collective we believe it is vital to build, nurture, and sustain a strong queer presence within NSCAD, and strengthen the queer community in Halifax.
+As a collective, we believe it is vital to build, nurture, and sustain a strong queer presence within NSCAD and strengthen the queer community in Halifax.
 We strive to raise queer awareness, break down gender binary systems, and eliminate all forms of gender and sexuality oppression by maintaining an active presence within our school.
-Regardless of who you are or where you come from NSCAD is a place where you can be assured that you have allies.
+Regardless of who you are or where you come from, NSCAD is a place where you can be assured that you have allies.

 Inactive Clubs & Collectives